DesktopGooseUnofficial/ResourceHub/mods/hatgoos.md

 **Q: Can this work with other mods?**

 **A:** Yes, it has been tested to work with other mods.
 If you saw the second image in the tutorial You will notice there's a bunch of other configuration settings on that notepad.
 That was tested with the second version of Highly Configurable Goose.
 It still works with its latest version as well.

+**Q: Can this work with the fastgoos together on another mod?**

+**A:** Yes, you just have to take the FastGoos dll into the same mods folder as the HatGoos.
+Then delete the old config and run the 'run with mods.bat' again.

 **Q: So does exiting out 'run with mods.bat' exit out the goose program?**